 Nadina Pascariu se defineşte ca pictoriţă şi artist vizual al cărei domeniu de creaţie este în mod fundamental determinat de întâlnirea sa cu Frumosul.
 Este vorba de o abordare nu doar estetică ci şi conceptuală, având în vedere că această dimensiune a frumuseţii reprezintă de fiecare dată regăsirea primei impresii asupra vieţii: lumina din copilărie, ceea ce conferă sens existenţei.
 Subiectele în care o regăseşte sunt diverse: natură, oameni, obiecte şi împrejurimi, mai ales din Bucureşti şi Horezu, locurile unde trăieşte şi lucrează.
 A studiat artele plastice la Universitatea de Arte din Bucureşti cu graficianul Nistor Coita şi cu pictorul Horea Paştina.
 Lucrarea ei de masterat în arte vizuale din 2006 este o propunere de nou model iconografic creştin, „Icoana pildelor”.
 A avut o scurtă colaborare cu Dana Art Gallery între 2010 – 2012.
 A primit premiul revistei Arhitext Design pentru fotoreportaj în 2001.
 A lucrat ca designer grafic în colaborare cu diferite ONG-uri şi ca profesor de desen şi pictură pentru preşcolari şi elevi de liceu.
-Multe din picturile ei se află în colecţii private din România, Franţa, Statele Unite şi Israel.
+Multe din picturile ei se află în colecţii private din România, Franţa, Germania, Statele Unite şi Israel.

 2006 MFA in Visual Arts, National University of Arts of Bucharest, Romania

 2003 BFA Painting Department, National University of Arts of Bucharest, Romania

 SOLO EXHIBITIONS (SELECTION)